Updated on August 1, 2023

 Overview: Red Spot on Eye

-Although a red spot on the eyeball is typically harmless, it's recommended to consult a doctor.
-This rules out any potentially serious conditions, even if you believe you know the cause.
+Red spots on the whites of your eyes can often result from a subconjunctival hemorrhage, a broken blood vessel.
+Although they’re typically harmless, it’s best to consult a doctor.
+Doing so can rule out potentially serious conditions, even if you already know the cause.

-A red spot on the eye is typically harmless.
-However, there are some conditions your eye doctor will consider if you develop a red mark on your eye:
+Here are some conditions your eye doctor will consider if you develop a red mark on your eye:

 1. Eye Injury